Arranged marriage: Human rights

+Laws in the United States

+The United States has laws about arranged and forced marriages.
+According to the United States Citizenship and Immigration Services, "forced marriage can happen to individuals of any race, ethnicity, religion, gender, sex, age, immigration status, or national origin.
+It can happen to individuals from any economic or educational background."
+This usually happens because of religious, cultural, or social status reasons.
+In most cases, the families of both parties feel that the two people should get married for many different reasons, but the participants who are to be married do not want to get married.
+In the United States, forced marriages are not permitted at all and can be grounds for prosecution.
+According to The United States Citizenship and Immigration Services, "...in all U.S. states, people who force someone to marry may be charged with violating state laws, including those against domestic violence, child abuse, rape, assault, kidnapping, threats of violence, stalking, or coercion."
+In an arranged marriage, the families of the individuals help to choose the marriage partner but overall will not force marriage upon anyone if they do not want to get married.
+The role of family members and their degree of involvement, therefore, is often used to distinguish between an arranged marriage and a forced marriage.
+For forced marriages, the family plays a part in choosing the individual the person will marry, and the participant has no agency in the matter.
+The United States Government is against forced marriage and sees it as a human rights abuse.

 Stability

 Divorce rates have climbed in the European Union and the United States with increase in autonomous marriage rates.
-The lowest divorce rates in the world are in cultures with high rates of arranged marriages such as Amish culture of United States (1%), Hindus of India (3%), and Ultra-Orthodox Jews of Israel (7%).
+The lowest divorce rates in the world are in cultures with high rates of arranged marriages such as the Amish culture of the United States (1%), Hindus of India (3%), and Ultra-Orthodox Jews of Israel (7%).
 According to a 2012 study by Statistic Brain, 53.25% of marriages are arranged worldwide.
 The global divorce rate for arranged marriages was 6.3%, which could be an indicator for the success rate of arranged marriages.
 This has led scholars to ask if arranged marriages are more stable than autonomous marriages, and whether this stability matters.
-Others suggest that the low divorce rate may not reflect stability, rather it may reflect the difficulty in the divorce process and social ostracism to the individuals, who choose to live in a dysfunctional marriage rather than face the consequences of a divorce.
+Others suggest that the low divorce rate may not reflect stability, but that it instead illustrates the difficulty of the divorce process.
+Furthermore, individuals may experience social ostracism upon divorce, leading them to choose to live in a dysfunctional marriage rather than face the consequences of a divorce.
 Also, the perception of high divorce rates attributed to self-arranged marriages in the United States is being called into question.